mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 Go text templates support creating complex strings by embedding "actions" that are enclosed in double curly braces.
-They are ideal for creating multi-line strings that need embedded data.
+It's like a mini programming language for creating multi-line strings that embedded data obtained from a Go data structure.

 Templates are supported by two standard library packages, `text/template` and `html\template`.